Tintin07k/Ei-Study-Coding-Project/README.md

 This project involves implementing a **Smart Home System simulation** that allows users to control various smart devices such as lights, thermostats, and door locks through a central hub.
 The system enables users to:

-- Switch off or on devices.
+- Switch OFF or ON devices.
 - Setting schedules for device operations.
 - Automating Tasks based on Triggers (e.g., turning off lights when the thermostat reaches a certain temperature).